JardaniWorld/alx-low_level_programming/0x0C-more_malloc_free/README.md

-This code creates an array of integers
+This code concatenates two strings